emersonmellado/nodebcjan6_2020/css.md

 ## Cursor
 * The **cursor** property specifies which mouse cursor to display when the mouse pointer is over an element
 * Property values: **auto, crosshair, default, pointer, move, text, wait, help**
-* We can change the **cursos** value to give more information about what the user can do
+* We can change the **cursor** value to give more information about what the user can do
 * [MDN cursor doc](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor)

 **Example:**